strata-mvc/strata/guidebook/1.0/digging-in/models/07-common-behaviors.md

             ->direction("ASC");
     }
 }
-?>

 {% endhighlight %}

-By adding the Trait to either one of your project's model classes or the common `AppModel` class, it will gain the prepared behavior.
+By adding the Trait to either one of your project's model classes or the common `AppModel` class it will gain the prepared behavior.

 {% highlight php linenos %}
 <?php